cypress-io/cypress/docs/source/api/commands/wait.md

 An aliased route as defined using the {% url `.as()` as %} command and referenced with the `@` character and the name of the alias.

 {% note info %}
-{% url 'Read about using aliases here.' aliases %}
+{% url 'Read about using aliases here.' aliases-and-references %}
 {% endnote %}

 **{% fa fa-angle-right %} aliases** ***(Array)***